About

 • Update building’s insulation to minimize energy losses

-• Use LED lighting where possible.
+• Use natural light or LED lighting where possible.
 All lighting should be turned off or powered down when not in immediate use

 • Use rechargeable batteries for digital equipment